siddharthroy12/globchat/readme.md

 ## TODO

-- Rate Limit
+- Rate Limit or some kind of limit
-- View for viewing all messages of a user